VidTu/HCsCR/README.md

 ## About

 Crystal PvP has become a pretty popular combat mode in Minecraft.
 Crystals themselves were never designed to be used in combat.
-Because of that, a client ping (latency) plays a significant role in a crystal PvP fight, affecting how fast you can spam.
+Because of this, a client ping (latency) plays a significant role in a crystal PvP fight, affecting how fast you can spam.
 This mod helps to reduce (but does NOT fully remove) the ping factor from crystal PvP fights.
 This is commonly called a *client-side crystal